CLopMan/University_Projects/heuristica-p2/readme.md

 The first part of the project consist of modeling a constraint satisfaction problem as a constraint network using python.

-The second parte consist of solving a search problem via a* search algorithm.
+The second part consist of solving a search problem via a* search algorithm.

+Course: third (2023-2024)

 # Collaborators
 - CLopMan